Graduate Certificate of Palliative Care Nursing

 • Educational and Clinical Support: Emphasis is placed on adult learning principles, which encourage individuals to take accountability and responsibility for personal and professional development.
 The Nurse Educator’s responsibility is in teaching participants effective learning strategies such as independent and/or self-directed learning.
 This type of learning contributes to personal and professional growth, promotes lifelong learning, and enables the individual to pursue excellence in patient care.

 • Study Days: study days are allocated for focused learning across both SVHS courses.
 Content of these Study Days is designed to complement the theoretical content of tertiary programs.
-Teaching and learning strategies may include lectures and tutorials, literature appraisal, discussions, assessments, workshops, self-directed learning opportunities and presentations.
+Teaching and learning strategies may include lectures and tutorials, discussions, assessments, self-directed learning opportunities and presentations.

 Partnership with University of Notre Dame Australia (UNDA)